NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 - Driver version r535 installed.
 - Ensure that the SKU is supported for Confidential Computing.

+2. Install Python 3.7 or later.

-2. Follow the instructions in nvTrust/guest_tools/local_gpu_verifier/README.md to install the NVIDIA GPU Local Verifier Python SDK.
+3. Follow the instructions in nvTrust/guest_tools/local_gpu_verifier/README.md to install the NVIDIA GPU Local Verifier Python SDK.

-3. Run the following command and ensure that you have the 'verifier' Python module installed.
+4. Run the following command and ensure that you have the 'verifier' Python module installed.
     ```
-    pip list | grep verifier
+    pip list | grep nv-local-gpu-verifier
-    verifier               1.1.0
+    nv-local-gpu-verifier              1.4.0
     ```

 ### Local GPU Attestation